Algoma U builds cultural centre

 Algoma University will build an $18-million Indigenous cultural centre that will celebrate First Nation heritage and encourage learning opportunities with other groups.

 Mukqua Waakaa’igan will be added to the university’s east wing.
-The centre will feature traditional medicine gardens, cermonial and sacred spaces, First Nation arts performances, historical and contemporary displays and archival collections.
+The centre will feature traditional medicine gardens, ceremonial and sacred spaces, First Nation arts performances, historical and contemporary displays and archival collections.

 Algoma U builds cultural centre Back to video